MonoGame/MonoGame/Documentation/articles/tools/pipeline.md

 dotnet tool install -g dotnet-mgcb-editor
 ```

-> For development branches you will also need to include the version number in the command, e.g.
+> For development branches, you will need to ensure you have the dev channel NuGet registered and include the version number in the command, for example:
 >
 > ```
+> dotnet nuget add source -n MonoGame http://teamcity.monogame.net/guestAuth/app/nuget/feed/_Root/default/v3/index.json
+>
-> dotnet tool install -g dotnet-mgcb-editor --version 3.8.0.1375-develop
+> dotnet tool install --global dotnet-mgcb-editor --version 3.8.0.1476-develop
 > ```

 After installing `mgcb-editor` run the following to register the MGCB Editor as the default app for .mgcb files.